Eragon1731/AdvancedRigging_SimpleAnimation/Flower_README.md

 # Flower Animations

-advanced_rigging is a module that contains pipelines to build a simple flower and animate it with python scripts.
+advanced_rigging is a module that contains a tool to build a simple flower and animate it with python scripts.
 The module will also contain different ways to edit the flower's form and animation.

 ## Installation